 The “feel more confident” benefit falls into the risky zone.
 The benefit of “more comfort in choices” is neither motivating nor ownable, so it falls into the dumb zone.

-- The PPT file includes formatted blank slides with key marketing definitions where you can insert your own business review.
+- The PowerPoint file includes formatted blank slides with key marketing definitions where you can insert your own business review.

 - Include slides for target profile, brand positioning statement, brand idea, brand concept, brand values, brand story, brand credo, and a creative brief.

 - Everything is organized and ready for your input.

 To purchase Beloved Brands or B2B Brands, click on the icon where you buy your books

 Beyond the MBA is our virtual brand management training program designed for the real world